NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

        *  latest DSK file (or files if multiple kernels with different resolutions and/or for different parts of the surface were produced) for the mission s/c(s); if any

+  * EK (Note: the EK subsystem is rarely used on modern missions.)

+       *  PEF2EK-type sequence and command dictionary EK files (see SDU, Deep Impact for examples); if any

+       *  database EK files (see CLEM for examples); if any

+       *  CASSINI-style sequence, noise, plan, status EK files (see CASSINI for examples); if any

+       *  ENB EK files (see MGS, SDU for examples); if any

 While no mission produces all kernels from the list above, most missions produce kernels of all types (maybe except EKs and DSKs) and most of these